Welcome to release v18.0.0 of MKVToolNix. This is just a smallish bug fix release which also contains a couple of performance improvements.

 To the best of my knowledge the answer is: no.

 I base this on several facts:

 - Last week the FossHub administrators sent an quick announcement to the developers hosting their software on FossHub on the day the breach was discovered.
 In it the admins were very open and honest about how they’d been breached, what the attackers had had access to, and what had been modified.
-While they did have access to the MKVToolNix they were not modified.
+While they did have access to the MKVToolNix binaries, those binaries were not modified.

 - Several reports about the incident that have been release since by various media do not list MKVToolNix either.

 - The group’s Twitter account didn’t list MKVToolNix as a modified program.

 - To date I haven’t received a single report by a user about a MKVToolNix binary that was acting suspiciously or that was detected by anti virus tools as dangerous.

 Another thing the attackers did have access to was the account database used for the developer section of the site.
 That database includes the passwords, and they’ve allegedly not been salted.
 This, however, doesn’t pose a problem for me either:

 - I’m using random, long passwords for such sites.
 Therefore it’s irrelevant whether or not the passwords have been salted as rainbow attacks (the use of pre-computed tables containing the cleartext passwords and their hashed checksums) aren’t effective against randomly generated passwords.